ledyba/easel/README.md

 ## Aims & Background

-In our datacenter, a few machines are equipped with GPU, but other machines also need GPU to process iamges.
+In our datacenter, computation server equipped with GPU and web servers are separated.